NHS Trusts, Local Authorities, Health and Social Care

 • Workforce training and coaching to foster better relationships and communications

-• Drawing on restorative practice to enable psychological safety
+• Drawing on restorative and relational practice to enable psychological safety

 • Helping teams to better collaborate and problem-solve together

-• Threading restorative practice into Complaints and Grievance Procedures
+• Threading restorative and relational practice into Early Resolution, Complaints and Grievance procedures

 • Lowering staff absence and improving staff retention